 About Dr. Julie Rosenberg

-Julie Rosenberg, M.D. is a pharmaceutical executive and global healthcare leader.
-Dr. Rosenberg is also an executive coach who helps successful leaders get even better by developing themselves, their people and by embracing more conscious living.
+Julie Rosenberg, M.D., is a pharmaceutical executive and global healthcare leader.
+Dr. Rosenberg is also an executive coach who helps successful leaders get even better by developing themselves and their people to embrace more conscious living.
 Julie has devoted the last 16 years to the in-depth study and practice of yoga and meditation.
-Her work demonstrates that the millennia-old physical, mental, and spiritual discipline of yoga not only supports good health and wellbeing, but also helps to strengthen one’s personal and professional leadership skills.
-In 2017, Julie was selected from among 16,000 applicants by Number 1 Executive Coach and Leadership Thinker, Dr. Marshall Goldsmith, as one of the MG 100, a group of over 100 leading coaches, thinkers and senior business leaders, each of whom is committed to paying it forward.
-Her first book, Beyond the Mat: Achieve Focus, Presence and Enlightened Leadership Through the Principles and Practice of Yoga (Da Capo Press; December 2017) has been called “transformative”, “insightful”, “practical”, “accessible”, “inspiring”, “creative”, and “powerful”.
+Her work demonstrates that the millennia-old physical, mental, and spiritual discipline of yoga not only supports good health and well-being, but also helps to strengthen one’s personal and professional leadership skills.
+In 2017, Julie was selected from among 16,000 applicants by Number 1 Executive Coach and Leadership Thinker Dr. Marshall Goldsmith as one of the MG 100, a group of over 100 leading coaches, thinkers and senior business leaders, each of whom is committed to paying it forward.
+Her first book, Beyond the Mat: Achieve Focus, Presence and Enlightened Leadership Through the Principles and Practice of Yoga (Da Capo Press; December 2017) has been endorsed by health and wellness, yoga, and leadership experts including Kripalu CEO Barbara Vacarr, Harvard University Senior Fellow Thomas DeLong, Aetna CEO Mark Bertolini, bestselling author and organizational psychologist Tasha Eurich, author and yoga instructor Elena Brower, and many more.

 Click the thumbnails to download high-resolution images.